Skip to content

 by the gentle author

-It is my pleasure to publish this splendid series of portraits of travellers’ children by Colin O’Brien, the photographer I featured earlier this week.
+It is my pleasure to publish this splendid series of portraits of travellers’ children by Colin O’Brien, now published in a handsome hardback book.
 They are the result of a remarkable collaboration between a photographer and his subjects, in which the children command the frame with natural authority and strength of personality.
 And Colin O’Brien’s masterly photographs make an interesting comparison with Horace Warner’s Spitalfields Nippers of 1912, even though Colin O’Brien had never seen the work of Horace Warner when he set out with his camera through the East End seventy-five years later.

 “I came across the travellers whilst I was photographing a deserted warehouse in the London Fields area in 1987.
 They had parked their caravans in and around Martello St, near the railway arches by the station.
 This part of Hackney was very run down in the eighties.
 The streets were littered with rubbish and many of the decaying Victorian terraces were being demolished.
 The area was neglected and dangerous, with graffiti everywhere.